cupOJoseph/self-concept/outline.md

 ### Spiritual
 I hiked 500 miles on the Appalachian because when you look out from a mountain that you just climbed, that is God.
 Transcendentalism.

+## Associations and roles

+Hackital.

+# Slides

+## American.
+I'm an American, I believe America is the greatest country in the world.
+I love my family, I'm the first person in my family to go to college, and I grew up being told that if I work hard I can achieve success.

+## Innovation
+Last year I won a research prize for my sustainable server cluster scheduling Building sustainable infrastructure is something worth doing that I'm passionate about.

+##